FHantke/brave-browser-wiki/Build-configuration.md

+**Updates to this public wiki page should be reflected on its [private equivalent](https://github.com/brave/devops/wiki/npm-config-for-Brave-Developers)**

 A number of build parameters are passed via .npmrc.
 The following are used in official release builds:

 * All platforms